Mikestr0/DOrky/README.md

 DOrky is a simple and efficient command-line utility for the automation of Google dorking.

 ## Getting Started
 <p align="justify">In order to install DOrky onto your machine you will need to meet the prerequisites outlined below and follow the installation instructions for your environment.
-DOrky has only been tested on Kali Linux but should work using any Debian based distribution. </p>
+DOrky has been tested on Kali Linux but should work using any Debian based distribution. </p>

 #### Prerequisites
 In order to use DOrky you will need to have or obtain the following: -